Rules Governing all RILSA Events

 9. No smoking is permitted at these events and taking Alcohol is strictly prohibited at all times.

-10. All players entering RILSA events must comply with Anti-Doping Guidelines as set by the World Anti-Doping Agency (WADA)
+10. All players entering Female Cue Sports Ireland events must comply with Anti-Doping Guidelines as set by the World Anti-Doping Agency (WADA)

 Ladies National Rankings and National Snooker Championships